This week in Aussie food: news bites

 To apply for work, and for your chance to win 10 grand, head to qldstrawberries.com.au

 Meals need wheels

 Ahead of this year’s National Meals on Wheels Day, Meals on Wheels is making an urgent call for more wheels right across the country.
-The annual celebration, held on the last Wednesday in August, acknowledges and celebrates the dedication and commitment of its 45,000 volunteers.
+The annual celebration acknowledges the dedication and commitment of its 45,000 volunteers.
 This year, Meals on Wheels is flagging the need for more delivery drivers to keep the wheels of 590-plus services turning.
-President of Meals on Wheels Australia, Sharyn Broer, says volunteers play an integral role within the organisation, and with more older Australians needing the support of Meals on Wheels now than ever, new volunteers are urgently required to ensure continual delivery of the service.
+President of Meals on Wheels Australia Sharyn Broer says volunteers play an integral role within the organisation.
+But with more older Australians needing the support of Meals on Wheels now than ever, new volunteers are urgently required.

 If you have a few hours to spare each week, head to mealsonwheels.org.au to volunteer.